 The show starts from the moment Alan and I wake up and look out the window.
 There they are—masses of ice floating in the sound representing every shape imaginable.

-When it’s our group’s turn for iceberg hunting, Alan and I head for the boot room to put on the boots we rented from Silversea one last time as this is the concluding cruise excursion of the trip.
+When it’s our group’s turn for iceberg hunting, Alan and I head for the boot room to put on the boots we rented from Silversea.
+Since this is the concluding cruise excursion of the trip, it’s the last time we’ll be putting on these boots.

 And because we’ll be sitting still and very close to the water, we’re wearing waterproof pants over thermals and the jacket provided by Silversea over a long sleeve turtleneck.
 Add to that a hat, gloves, neck warmer (for me) and the darkest pair of sunglasses that we own.
 Put on the life jacket and it’s time for an active travel adventure.